12 Native Plants That Attract Hummingbirds Better Than Feeders

 Image Credit: Depositphotos

-Trumpet Honeysuckle is a vibrant vine offering clusters of tubular red flowers, perfect for attracting hummingbirds with their sweet nectar.
-It blooms from spring to summer, providing a continuous food source.
-This native plant is easy to care for and adds color to any garden setting.
+Trumpet Honeysuckle is a beautiful vine with clusters of tubular red flowers.
+The hummingbirds will be attracted to their sweet nectar.
+This plant blooms through the spring and summer providing a food source year round.
+It is a native plant that is very easy to take care of and will add color to any garden.

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.